prefix-dev/pixi/docs/reference/configuration.md

 Each environment is defined using the following fields:

 - `features`: The features that are included in the environment.
-Unless `include-from-default` or `exclude-from-default` are set, all components of the default feature are included by default.
+Unless `include-default` or `exclude-default` are set, all components of the default feature are included by default.
 - `solve-group`: The solve group is used to group environments together at the solve stage.
   This is useful for environments that need to have the same dependencies but might extend them with additional dependencies.
   For instance when testing a production environment with additional test dependencies.
   These dependencies will then be the same version in all environments that have the same solve group.
   But the different environments contain different subsets of the solve-groups dependencies set.
-- `include-from-default`: It is used to list the components of the default feature to include in that environment.
+- `include-default`: It is used to list the components of the default feature to include in that environment.
 Other components of the default feature are excluded.
-- `exclude-from-default`: It is used to list the components of the default feature to exclude from that environment.
+- `exclude-default`: It is used to list the components of the default feature to exclude from that environment.
 Other components of the default feature are included.

-Note that fields `include-from-default` and `exclude-from-default`:
+Note that fields `include-default` and `exclude-default`:
  - are mutually exclusive; only one of them can be specified for a given environment.
  - can contain any of "system-requirements", "channels", "platforms", "dependencies", "pypi-dependencies", "activation", "tasks".